chisophugis/lbd/source/backendstructure.rst

 As depicted in :ref:`backendstructure_f1`, the Cpu0InstrInfo class should contains Cpu0RegisterInfo.
-So in 3/2/Cpu0, we add Cpu0RegisterInfo class (Cpu0RegisterInfo.h,
+So 3/2/Cpu0 add Cpu0RegisterInfo class (Cpu0RegisterInfo.h,
 Cpu0RegisterInfo.cpp), and Cpu0RegisterInfo class in files Cpu0InstrInfo.h,
 Cpu0InstrInfo.cpp, Cpu0TargetMachine.h, and modify CMakeLists.txt as follows,

 .. literalinclude:: ../code_fragment/backendstructure/4.txt

-Now, let's replace 3/1/Cpu0 with 3/2/Cpu0 for adding register class definition and rebuild.
+Now, let's replace 3/1/Cpu0 with 3/2/Cpu0 of adding register class definition and rebuild.
-After that, we try to run the llc compile command to see what happen,
+After that, let's try to run the llc compile command to see what happen,

 .. literalinclude:: ../terminal_io/backendstructure/2.txt